nagaraj-trivedi/temp_image_classification/README.md

-# Melanoma Detection using multiclass classification model using custom convolution neural network in tensorflow
+# Melanoma Detection based on multiclass classification model using custom convolution neural network in tensorflow
 > This project is about building a CNN based model in TensorFlow which can accurately detect melanoma